MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/app-caching-in-teams-meeting.md

 ## Troubleshooting

-**Why apps aren't cached?**
+**Why aren't apps cached?**

 * App caching requires minimum of 4 GB system memory.
-Ensure there is required system memory for app caching.
+Ensure there's required system memory for app caching.

 * The app isn't cached if Teams doesn't receive the `readyToUnload` signal from the app within 30 seconds after sending the `beforeUnload` notification.
 Ensure that the Teams has received the signal from the app.